-Employment of psychologists is projected to grow by 14 percent from 2014-2024, and a psychologist can expect to make around $72,000 a year.
-Child psychologists often earn a bachelor’s in psychology and then a Ph.D. or a Doctor of Psychology (Psy.D.) degree.
+Psychologists often earn a bachelor’s in psychology and then a PhD or a Doctor of Psychology (PsyD) degree3.
 They may also specialize in an area of development.
 Psychologists must have superior analytical, communication, interpersonal and observational skills.
-They must also be patient and trustworthy, as they hold much information in confidence.
+They should also be patient and trustworthy, as they hold much information in confidence.

 3. Marriage and Family Therapist

 Marriage and family therapists help families, children and married couples work through emotional disorders and mental problems, along with helping them to understand those issues and helping with strategies to break through those problems.
 These therapists often help families navigate marital conflicts, substance abuse, domestic violence, grieving, infertility and other issues.
 Therapists may work in a hospital or in a private practice.